lexusimni/Scientific-Modeling-Projects/README.md

 ### 🧭 [Solving the Traveling Salesman Problem (TSP) with ML + Heuristics ➜](https://github.com/lexusimni/tsp-hybrid-optimizer)

-Gave the classic TSP a glow-up.
+Gave the classic TSP a glow up.
 Combined **reinforcement learning**, greedy heuristics, and graph search to crack one of the hardest problems in logistics.
 It’s like Google Maps, but smarter (and built by me).

 ---